PRESCHOOL THROUGH SECOND GRADE: Midrashat Chozek

 Each grade level participates in a set course of study appropriate to their grade level, and, in addition, they work together on communal service projects and take mini-electives throughout the year.

-EIGHTH GRADE Jewish History
+EIGHTH AND NINTH GRADE Jewish History

 Students in our eighth grade class take an in-depth look at Jewish history, giving them a sense of our people’s journey, literally, from Sinai until now.
 They learn about major Jewish thinkers and doers in every century, and spend a considerable amount of time studying the Holocaust.